 If your student wants to study at a collegiate level while at high school, look into any AP classes your school district offers.
 The courses available will vary by district and at each high school.

-You (or your child) will have to pay to take the AP exam; however, if your student scores well on it, that expense should cost far less than paying for college tuition.
+You (or your child) will have to pay to take the AP exam.
+However, if your student scores well enough to attain college credits, that expense should cost far less than paying for that same number of credit hours.